Democrats Should Hold Off On Making Alexandria Ocasio-Cortez Their Next Big Star

 — FOX & friends (@foxandfriends) July 18, 2018

-Whether the analysis offered by Cilliza, and the criticisms of party members amounts to proving Ocasio-Cortez isn’t quite ready for prime-time yet proves true is still months away from being known.
+Whether the analysis offered by Cillizza, and the criticisms of party members amount to proving Ocasio-Cortez isn’t quite ready for prime-time yet proves true is still months away from being known.
 Currently, she has been admitting her mistakes and lack of knowledge on topics when that is the case, which is what many of her critics focused on.
 Whether that translates into being ready to be a star of the Democratic Party and leader of the party’s next generation, only time will tell.